 A minaret is a feature of Islamic architecture and is the place from where the call to prayer is sent out.
 They are also known as a manār or manāra in Arabic, meaning place of fire or light (nar or nur).
 According to scholars, the expression manāra was adapted from the Aramaic language, which when translated means “candlestick”.
 Another literal Arabic connotation for minaret is Sawma'a -'cloister' or 'cell'- a spiritual reference to the shining light of the lamp in the cloister.
 The less-often used Arabic phrase mi'dhana more appropriately conveys the purpose of the minaret.

-Scholarly findings trace the origin of minarets to the Umayyad epoch and offer the explanation that these minarets were a copy of church steeples found in Syria in those times.
+Scholarly findings trace the origin of the construction of minarets to the Umayyad epoch and offer the explanation that these minarets were a copy of church steeples found in Syria in those times.
 Nevertheless, other references suggest that these towers in Syria originated from the ziggurats of Babylonian and Assyrian shrines of Mesopotamia.
 Yet another description associates the manāra to the function of a 'light house', guiding travellers.

 In his article on the origins of the minaret, K.A.C.
-Creswell elucidates that the four Ṣawāmi constructed on the roof of the Umayyad mosque in Fustat were the first minaret to be built.
+Creswell elucidates that the four Ṣawāmi constructed on the roof of the Umayyad mosque in Fustat were the earliest minarets to be built.
 Creswel cites the Umayyad mosque in Damascus, constructed with four squat towers in each corner, as the earliest of pre-Islamic temples which used such towers to call for prayer.
 He, therefore, suggests the minaret was inspired by a Damascan prototype and named Sawma'a due to its stocky appearance and similarity to the hermit cube.